Garr-Garr/MakerGear-PrusaSlicer-Profiles/README.md

 I've (roughly) spent the last couple of months curating these profiles and I can't wait to hear about your experiences using them!

 ## DISCLAIMER
 > By using these beta profiles, the company MakerGear is not responsible for any downtime or damages caused by failed prints.
-Also, I'm only able to support MakerGear printers that are using the V4 hotend, meaning M2 Rev.C and older machines are not compatible with these profiles.
+Also, I'm only able to support MakerGear printers that are using the V4 hotend ~ M2 Rev.C and older machines are not compatible with these profiles.

 # Download and Installation Instructions:
 [Click here to learn how to download and import the new profiles](https://github.com/Garr-R/MakerGear-PrusaSlicer-Profiles/wiki)